X04

 Frequently Asked Questions

-ICD-10-CM code X04 represents "Exposure to ignition of highly flammable material".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code X04 represents “Exposure to ignition of highly flammable material”.
+It is classified under Chapter 21: External Causes of Morbidity and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is X04 a billable code?